Skip to main content

 Rep Forums are important spaces for all Reps to get together and discuss the various issues they are having related to their academic experience.
 Speakers from the University often attend these to gather feedback on important changes and developments, and the forums are an excellence place to meet fellow Reps and work together.
 All Reps should attend these and to be officially recognised as a Rep on your transcript, you must attend at least half of all Rep Forums in an academic year.

-The first University Rep Forum of the year will take place on Wednesday 16 October, 2-4pm in Merchiston A55.
+The next University-wide Rep Forum will take place on Thursday 21 November, 2-4pm in Craiglockhart 1/06.
 You can also attend online via a Teams.

 Join on Teams